 • Shanghai National Clinical Research Center for Metabolic Diseases in China

 • Technical University of Denmark

-• MetaGenoPolis at the National Institute for Agricultural Research (INRAE), France
+• MetaGenoPolis at the National Research Institute for Agriculture, Food and the Environment (INRAE), France